VoycerAG/gridfs-image-server/README.md

     }

-Now images can be retrieved by calling /media/filename?size=entry
+Now resized images can be retrieved by calling /media/filename?size=entry where as the original image is still available with /media/filename.

+If an invalid entry was requested, the image server will return the original image instead.

 ## Changelog

 Changes in Version 3:

-- If neither the original file, nor the resize file could be found, instead of StatusCode 400 the server will now respond with a StatusCode 404.

-- If resizing fails, there won't be a BadRequest anymore, instead it will be a InternalServerError.

 - A bug that made initial resized image do not sent cache headers is fixed.
+- If neither the original file, nor the resize file could be found, instead of a status code 400 the server will now respond with a status code 404.
+- If resizing fails, there won't be a status code 400 anymore, instead it will be a status code 500.
+- Configurations without resize type are no longer supported.

-- image magick fallback is dead
+- image magick fallback is dead, therfore you should at least use go 1.4 now, 1.5 is recommened.